zextras/carbonio-mailbox/docker/standalone/mailbox/description.md

 In particular the SERVER_HOSTNAME field is replaced by ${HOSTNAME} automatically.

-Mailbox CLI is available at /opt/zextras/mailbox/cli.
+Mailbox provisioning CLI is available as "zmprov".